G-Pereira/garage_receiver/README.md

 ## New features

 In case you need more features feel free to ask for additions to the board!
 (Or make a pull request)

+## License

+Make sure to check the [License](LICENSE) file for information regarding the contents of this repository.